-6. Representations, Warranties and Indemnity.
-Each entrant represents and warrants that he or she has read, understands and will follow the Official Rules.
+6. Representations, Warranties and Indemnity Each entrant represents and warrants that he or she has read, understands and will follow the Official Rules.
 Entrants further represent and warrant that their Entry and all materials and matter therein: (1) (except for elements that are within the public domain) are wholly original with such entrant, are the result of the entrant’s original work and are not a copy or imitation of any other material; (2) will not infringe or violate any right whatsoever, including, without limitation, any personal rights (e.g., defamation, privacy, false light, moral right, etc.) or any property rights (e.g., copyright, trademark, right to ideas, etc.) of any person or entity and the use thereof will result in no third-party liability or obligations; and (3) is not the subject of any threatened or pending litigation, claim or dispute that might give rise to litigation, which adversely affects or in any way prejudices, impairs or diminishes the rights granted hereunder or the value thereof.
 Each entrant further represents and warrants that he or she has the right to use the likeness of any individuals in the Entry and that the Administrator and each of the Sponsors have the complete and unfettered right (as explained above) to use the individuals’ likeness in any way they see fit without any limitation whatsoever.
 Each entrant further represents and warrants that he or she has the right to agree to and fully perform consistent with these Official Rules, to submit the salon in this Contest and the consent of no third parties are required to grant the rights hereunder.
 Entrant further acknowledges and agrees that he/she has not previously granted, or assigned the Entry to, any other third party.
 Further, each entrant represents and warrants that Administrator’s use of any Entry shall not violate an agreement to which such entrant has signed.
 Entrants agree to indemnify and hold the Released Parties harmless from and against any third-party claim to the extent relating to any breach of any representation, warranty or covenant made by such entrant in connection with his or her acceptance of these Official Rules or Contest activities.

-7. Determining the Grand Prize Winner.
-After the conclusion of the Entry Period, representatives from The Look All Stars, Hairtalk, Minerva, Babyliss Pro, and MODERN SALON will select a winner based on the eligible Entries received during the Entry Period and the criteria outlined below.
+7. Determining the Grand Prize Winner After the conclusion of the Entry Period, representatives from The Look All Stars, Hairtalk, Minerva, Babyliss Pro, and MODERN SALON will select a winner based on the eligible Entries received during the Entry Period and the criteria outlined below.

 Usefulness of tip (35%)